-Guidelines for Standing Up to POTS Research Fund Grants
+Standing Up to POTS Research Grants

-Section I: Demographic information (complete for each author)
+Section I: Applicant information

-- Names and institutional affiliations of lead researchers
+- Names and institutional affiliations of researcher(s)

 - Disclosure of potential conflicts of interest